aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/dev/mass_spring_dev_1.rst

     export TARGET=x86-linux
     make -C $HOME/MARTe2-training-proj/ -f Makefile.gcc core

-Note that the GAM path is automatically added to the ``MARTeApp.sh`` script.
+Note that the GAM path was automatically added to the ``MARTeApp.sh`` script.

 Running the application
 -----------------------